marjoleinF/TSIL2021/README.md

 This folder contains my experiments and presentation for Treatment Selection Idea Lab 2021 (TSIL2021).

 The file "TSIL presentation.pdf" contains the presentation slides.
-The file "TSIL-analyses.pdf" contains the scripts used for the analyses.
+The file "Lightning talk MF.pdf" contains the slides of the very short presentation from the panel sessions.
+The file "TSIL-analyses.pdf" contains the scripts and results from the analyses.

 Abstract: